Jewish Cemetery at Choa Chu Kang Singapore

 Burial registrar on the board in the building

-[resarch on-going - there will be articles on the Jewish Cemeteries of Dhoby Ghaut and Thomson ].
+[resarch on-going - there will be future articles on the Jewish Cemeteries of Dhoby Ghaut and Thomson ].

 References